When is home care an option?

 Many times, an aging loved one is placed in a long-term heed facility when they’re no longer able to manage one aspect of their care at their own houses, such as meal preparation or bathing, simply due to lack of options.

-By providing only the services people need at their own house, home care can significantly reduce the cost of care and the burden for patients and taxpayers.
+By providing only the services people need at their own house, it can significantly reduce the cost of care and the burden for patients and taxpayers.

 While long-term care facilities aim to provide the best experience possible, many aspects of care in those facilities are undesired, like sharing personal spaces (bedroom, bathroom) and having many different caregivers assist with toileting and bathing.

 Patients who receive home care have the privilege of establishing trusting relationships with consistent caregivers and are able to receive attention in the privacy of their homes.

 Aging can come with a variety of challenges and obstacles, including losing loved ones as they age and pass away, losing the privilege to drive, and losing independence.

 It allows people to hang on to the things that mean the most to them while still getting the assistance and care they need – the familiarity of home, the comfort of their own bed, and all of those memories left at the kitchen table throughout the years.

 Our aging population is at higher risk of falls due to reductions in vision, hearing, balance, and mobility.
 Unfamiliar surroundings can increase this risk; things like rugs or small steps may not be anticipated in advance.

 By providing the assistance they need in an environment they know well, we can reduce the risk of surprises, falls, and debilitating and painful injuries.